 The U.S. Basel III framework applies to CFG and its subsidiary bank, CBNA.
 CFG is a "standardized approach" and "AOCI opt-out" reporting institution under the U.S. Basel III Standardized approach.
 Our basis for consolidation used for regulatory financial statement reporting purposes is the same as the basis used for our financial statements prepared under GAAP.
-Refer to Note 1 in our 2020 Form 10-K and Note 1 in our Form 10-Q for the period ended September 30, 2021 for more information on the basis for consolidation for financial reporting purposes.
+Refer to Note 1 in our 2021 Form 10-K for more information on the basis for consolidation for financial reporting purposes.